dave-borg/mag-website/themes/tailbliss/content/vhoky/index.md

 - Garmin GTX330 ADS-B Transponder
 - Garmin GMA340 Audio Panel

-OKY is booked in to have a panel upgrade at the end of 2024.
+OKY is due back with its new panel upgrade early Jan 2024.
 The new panel will include:

 - GI275 ADAHRS w/GMU11
 - GFC 500 Autopilot 3 servos Pitch/Roll/Pitch Trim inclusive of GMC 507, Yoke trim switch and Smart.
 Includes Glide button on the panel